Relaxation and Breathing Exercises

 - Avoid practicing within an hour before or after a meal (either hunger or feeling full may distract you).
 Also avoid practicing immediately after engaging in vigorous exercise.

 - Sit quietly and in a comfortable position, with your legs uncrossed and your arms resting at your sides.
-This is especially important when you are first learning the exercise.
+This is especially important when you are first learning the relaxation techniques.

 - Adopt a calm and accepting attitude towards your practice.
 Don't worry about how well you're doing or about possible interruptions.
 Instead, know that with repetition your ability to relax will grow.

-- Once you've finished, stretch, look around and remain still another minute or two.
+- Once you've finished, stretch, look around you, and remain still another minute or two.

 - As you become more skilled, try applying the exercises to specific situations that might otherwise be anxiety provoking, such as tests, oral presentations, difficult social situations, job interviews, insomnia and so forth.
 If you need help learning or applying the exercises, consider meeting with a therapist.